just-buildsystem/justbuild/doc/concepts/expressions.md

  - `"++"` The argument has to be a list of lists.
 The result is the concatenation of those lists.

+ - `"+"` The argument has to be a list of numbers.
+The result is their sum (where the sum of the empty list is, of course, the neutral element 0).

+ - `"*"` The argument has to be a list of numbers.
+The result is their product (where the producut of the empty list is, of course, the neutral element 1).

  - `"map_union"` The argument has to be a list of maps.
 The result is a map containing as keys the union of the keys of the maps in that list.
 For each key, the value is the value